cypher256/eclipse-encoding-plugin/README.md

 ## Installation
 **Eclipse Marketplace**
 https://marketplace.eclipse.org/content/encoding-statusbar
-Drag install button to your running Eclipse workspace to install.
+Drag install button of the above site to your running Eclipse workspace to install.
 <!--
 **Update Site**
 Help > Install New Software...